Imad-Ibrahim/Final_Year_Project/README.md

 - I have changed the county feild form text box to drop down menu.
 - I have fixed Driver/Passenger registration duplicate.
 - Fixed some simple bugs.

+## Version20 :smiley:
+- Fixed uncatched error when redistering as a driver or passenger.